The Inter-jurisdictional Support Orders (ISO) Unit assists individuals in:

 There are a number of forms you may need to fill out, depending on your situation.
 It is suggested you begin by reviewing the Form Support Guide.

-The Support Application/Support Variation Application (Form A) is the first of a series of forms for your application for a reciprocal support order (for a parent living in another jurisdiction).
+The Support Application (Form A.1) /Support Variation Application (Form A.2) are the first of a series of forms for your application for a reciprocal support order (for a parent living in another jurisdiction).
 It tells the court what you are asking for and who you are.
 It gives a brief summary of any court action involving support and a history of your relationship with the other parent.

-If you believe the respondent will dispute parentage, you must fill out the Statements to Support a Declaration of Biological Parentage (Form D) form.
+If you believe the respondent will dispute parentage, you must fill out the Parentage (Form B) form.

-To claim support for one or more children, you’ll need to fill out a Child Support Claim (Form E).
+To claim support for one or more children, you’ll need to fill out a Child Support Claim (Form C).

-If the respondent does not go to court or give the court the financial information it asks for, you will need to provide a Request for Support Order (Form F).
+If the respondent does not go to court or give the court the financial information it asks for, you will need to provide a Request for Support Order (Form D).

-If there are special expenses for the child(ren) that fall outside the regular support guidelines, such as childcare or medical/dental expenses, use the Special Expense Claim (Form H).
+If there are special expenses for the child(ren) that fall outside the regular support guidelines, such as childcare or medical/dental expenses, use the Special or Extraordinary Expense Claim (Form F).

-If you are claiming support for a child who is the “age of majority” or older, you must fill out a Child Status and Financial Statement (Form L).
+If you are claiming support for a child who is the “age of majority” or older, you must fill out the Child Status and Financial Statement (Form J).

-If you want to change your support order, whether you are paying support or receiving support, fill out the Evidence to Support Variation of a Support Order (Form M) form.
+If you want to change your support order, whether you are paying support or receiving support, fill out the Evidence to Support Variation of a Support Order (Form K) form.

-As the respondent, once you receive the application for a court order you will need to fill out a Respondent’s Answer to Application (Form N) form.
+As the respondent, once you receive the application for a court order you will need to fill out a Respondent’s Answer to Application (Form L) form.

 Once you have completed any applicable forms, you must submit your sworn originals and three photocopies of the sworn originals to: